J2Macwilliams/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+1: Express has convenience helpers that enable endpoints to handle requests and make responses  streamlined between the front and back end.
+Examples are: req.params.id , req.query , res.send , res.status.

+2: Express makes routing in Node incredible!
+As applications scale, many more endpoints may be needed.
+Express offers the solution of routing to organize and abstract away the clutter of all the endpoints in 1  file.

 - [ ] Describe Middleware?

+Middleware is a module tool that efficiently accomplishes a task within Node.js.
+There are tons of middleware out there.
+Express is itself a middleware that makes it easier to work in the node.js environment.
+Acquisition of middleware tools, through Express’ plug ins, make building a strong backend much easier.

 - [ ] Describe a Resource?

+Everything is a resource.
+It’s an object.
+Everything is an object in JavaScript.
+It can contain a type and data.
+It can be passed around the front and back end of web applications.
+Resource objects can be grouped together in collections.
+They can be utilized through REST principles or GraphQL.

 - [ ] What can the API return to help clients know if a request was successful?

+An API can return a status code in the 200 range to denote a successful HTTP request.

 - [ ] How can we partition our application into sub-applications?

+We can partition and simplify our code through abstracting out certain functions into separate folders.

+This can be done though using custom middleware (to accomplish tasks that are repeated), routing to group similar endpoints, and creating modular validating functions.
+The list can go on an on.
+More compartmentalization of an app means a stronger more organized file structure to achieve a well built application.

 ## Minimum Viable Product